Mary Surratt: Civil War and widowhood

 Some scholars have raised questions about Surratt's move into the city.
 Historians Kate Larson and Roy Chamlee have noted that although there is no definite proof, a case can be made that Surratt made the move into the city in furtherance of her and her son's espionage activities.
-For example, Larson and Chamlee say that on September 21, 1864, John Surratt wrote to Louis J. Weichmann, observing that the family's plans to move into the city were advancing rapidly "on account of certain events having turned up," perhaps a cryptic reference to either his Confederate activities in general or the conspiracy to kidnap or kill Lincoln.
+For example, Larson and Chamlee say that on September 21, 1864, John Surratt wrote to Weichmann, observing that the family's plans to move into the city were advancing rapidly "on account of certain events having turned up," perhaps a cryptic reference to either his Confederate activities in general or the conspiracy to kidnap or kill Lincoln.
 Larson has observed that although the move made long-term economic sense for Surratt, it also, in the short term, would have meant moving expenses and furnishing up to 10 rooms in the townhouse, money that she did not have.

 Chamlee, too, found little economic reason to move into the city and concluded that it would have been more profitable to rent the H Street boarding house entirely to lodgers.
 During her time in the city, Surratt tried to keep her daughter away from what she felt were negative influences.
 Moreover, Surratt still owed money on both the tavern and the townhouse and would take out yet another mortgage against the townhouse in January 1865.

 John Jr. transferred all his title to the family property to his mother in January 1865, apparently so his mother could receive the townhouse mortgage.
 That act may have additional implications.
 A traitor's property could be seized, and John's spy knowledge was certainly his motivation for relinquishing his title to the houses and land.
 Mary may have known of his motivation as well or at least suspected.
 If she did, she would have possessed at least de facto knowledge of the conspiracy.